mukul-SN/StatusNeo-DataScientist-test-using-python/README.md

 # StatusNeo-DataScientist-test-using-python

 # Python-test
-Visualization and EDA task given by Redcarpet Pvt Ltd
+Visualization and EDA task given by Statusneo

 ### Below is the information about dataset and list of task to be perform.